tetratelabs/istio-vault-ext-certs/README.md

 //   K8S root.
 ```

-Another feature we will leverage is an environment variable (documented [here](https://istio.io/latest/docs/reference/commands/pilot-discovery)) for `istio-pilot` (aka `istiod`), so certificates will be picked up from an alternative location within the Kubernetes POD.
+In order to instruct istio to pick up our certificates elsewhere compared to the standard kubernetes secrets, we will leverage an environment variable (documented [here](https://istio.io/latest/docs/reference/commands/pilot-discovery)) for `istio-pilot` (aka `istiod` or the istio control plane), so certificates will be picked up from an alternative location within the Kubernetes POD.
 This is needed because the `vault-agent-init` injection container will create a new mounted volume `/vault/secrets` to drop the certificates and private key we instrument it to pull from the external vault server.

 | Variable Name | Type   | Default Value | Description                            |
 |---------------|--------|---------------|----------------------------------------|